Hide Your face [Lord] from my sins

 One of the most important themes throughout the Bible is forgiveness.
-It is so important in fact, that we are warned if we don’t forgive others, we ourselves won’t be forgiven: “For if you forgive other people when they sin against you, your Heavenly Father will also forgive you.
+It is so important in fact, that we are warned that if we do not forgive others, we ourselves will not be forgiven by God: “For if you forgive other people when they sin against you, your Heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins” –Matt.
 6:14-15.
-Forgiveness, by God and for others, is incredibly important.
+Forgiveness by God and for others is incredibly important.

-While it is of the utmost importance to simply obey the Lord’s command (to forgive and be forgiven), there are additional benefits as well.
+While it is of utmost importance to simply obey the Lord’s command, there are additional benefits that derive from forgiveness.
 One example (of many) is the release from our own mental and emotional prison.
-When we hold on to anger – unwilling or unable to forgive – we only end up hurting ourselves.
-The person we refuse to forgive eventually moves on, and we are left holding the heaviness, frustration and pain of unforgiveness all by our lonesome.
+When we hold on to anger, unwilling or unable to forgive someone else, we inevitably hurt ourselves.
+The person we refuse to forgive eventually moves on and we are left holding onto the heaviness, frustration and pain all by our lonesome.
 On the other hand, by forgiving the person who wronged us, we are set free!
 We finally experience peace and tranquility again.

-If you are struggling to forgive someone today, or if you’ve been wrestling with whether or not God has forgiven you, prayerfully read over these 3 Powerful Psalms for Forgiveness.
-Really think about the psalmist’s pleas for grace and the Lord’s grace and His loving response of mercy in return.
+So if you are struggling to forgive someone today or if you have been wrestling with whether or not God has forgiven you, prayerfully read over these 3 Most Powerful Psalms of Forgiveness.
+Prayerfully meditate on the psalmist’s pleas for the Lord’s grace and His loving response of mercy in return.
 Before you prayerfully read over these psalms, go somewhere quiet if possible.
-This is the best way to ensure hearing the gentle whisper of the Holy Spirit (when/if He decides to speak).
-And, remember … even though forgiveness is not usually easy, it will be well worth it.
+This is the best way to hear the gentle whisper of the Holy Spirit.
+And remember, even though forgiveness is not easy, it is well worth it.
 Forgiveness will set you free!

 Psalm 51 is one of the most famous psalms of forgiveness.
-It’s often quoted to show the depth of our human sin, subsequent guilt, and the need for repentance.
+It is often quoted to show the depth of our human sin, subsequent guilt, and the need for repentance.
 As you read over King David’s pleas for forgiveness, reflect on God’s love, mercy and forgiveness for all mankind.
 Then think about what He expects from you.
 Is there someone you are having difficulty forgiving?
 Reflect on all the times the good Lord has forgiven you and then obey His command: “Freely you received, freely give” (Matt.
 10:8).
 In so doing, prepare to be blessed.
 Prepare for breakthrough in your life; for the windows of Heaven to be opened unto you.

 9 Hide Your face [Lord] from my sins